thlorenz/phe-wasm/README.md

 # PHEvaluator

+PH stands for Poker Hand, as well as Perfect Hashing.

 A poker hand evaluation algorithm with perfect hash functions and dynamic programming.

-PH stands for Poker Hand, as well as Perfect Hashing.

 Copyright 2016 Henry Lee (lee0906@hotmail.com)

 ---------
-Intro
+Overview
 ---------
+It's a brand new algorithm, mainly designed to avoid traversing all 21 combinations when evaluating a 7-card poker hand.

+The implementation supports both 5-card and 7-card evaluating, where the 7-card version beats every other implementation I can find on the Internet.

-The source code provides a 5-card hand evaluator and a 7-card hand evaluator.
+The source code provides a 5-card hand evaluator and a 7-card hand evaluator in a considerably small memory.
+The branch `fast` contains another implementation (with a slightly different algorithm) which uses a nearly 300Mb memory when evaluating a 7-card hand, but the amount of CPU cycles is very small.

-They uses a similar evaluation system to the Cactus Kev's Poker Hand Evaluator (http://suffe.cool/poker/evaluator.html), but with a different algorithm, which gives a better performance in terms of time.
-The improvement is especially significant when running the 7-card evaluation.
+Their return value is identical to the Cactus Kev's Poker Hand Evaluator (http://suffe.cool/poker/evaluator.html).
+However, one can modify the hash table to support any kinds of evaluation system he likes.

-Documentation contains the description of the algorithms used in the evaluators.
+`Documentation` contains the description of the algorithms used in the evaluators.

 ---------
 Compile and test